-Newquay Safe facilitates and supports a coordinated multi-agency approach to community safety issues to improve feelings of safety and public reassurance, reduce the risk of harm to the community and protect vulnerable groups.
+Newquay Safe facilitates multi-agency approach to community safety issues to improve feelings of safety and public reassurance, reduce the risk of harm to the community and protect vulnerable groups.

 Newquay Safe has identified the following community safety priorities for the town:

-Newquay Safe meets virtually on a monthly basis to ensure that regular dynamic intelligence and updates about emerging community safety, crime and antisocial behaviour across the town is fed in and acted upon.
+Newquay Safe meets regularly to ensure that regular dynamic intelligence and updates about emerging community safety, crime and antisocial behaviour across the town is fed in and acted upon.

 Over the past 12 months, Newquay Safe continued working together to tackle pockets of anti‑social behaviour through a balanced approach of support and enforcement.
 This included joint activity with civil enforcement partners, focused work in hotspot locations, and action on empty properties that had been attracting ASB, in partnership with Environmental Protection and Cornwall Fire & Rescue Service.